7+ things to know about Pawpaws, the largest and only tropical fruit from the continental U.S.

 3. Where Can I Find Pawpaws?

-While related to tropical fruit, are found across the Eastern United States and South Eastern regions of Canada.
+They are found across the Eastern United States and South Eastern regions of Canada.
 The trees grow along creek banks and in shaded areas where the roots can be consistently moist.

 We’re in Atlanta and have found several fruiting trees across the city.